 For BIL Group, the upshot of having a single comms channel meant that changes in the company’s communications culture were necessary.
 For instance, critical comments, although rare, now often lead to face-to-face discussions.

 But given the professional nature of the platform, it doesn’t generate the kind of negativity sadly seen on other social media platforms.
 It’s not anonymous, in other words, and that generally leads to greater self-moderation.

 That makes the comms channel a safe space.
-As such, even more users are driven to adopt it as the one place to listen and make themselves heard.
+As such, even more users are likely to adopt it as the one place to listen and make themselves heard.

 The Power of Comms Compels You: The Role of Reconnection in Creating a Movement

-The final presentation of the day was centered on the ways IC can play a critical role in navigating the change and transformation happening in so many contemporary companies.
+The final presentation of VOICES London 2022 was about the ways IC can play a critical role in navigating the change and transformation happening in so many contemporary companies.

 By movement, the panel of Lindsay Kohler, Lead Behavioral Scientist at scarlettabbott (in her second appearance of the day); Deborah Madelaine, Senior Learner Experience Manager at MARS; and Rebecca Sangster-Kelly, Principal Consultant and Coach at Studium Consulting, was referring to a management technique designed to engage people around the idea of change.